Back to blog

 After the scraper finishes running, you’ll see all the CSV files saved in your local directory.

 Want to learn more?
-Read this quick overview of the challenges and solutions of scraping job postings.
+Read this quick overview of the challenges and solutions of scraping job postings

-If you're curious about scraping other Google services, see our how-to guides for scraping Scholar, Search, Images, Trends, News, Flights, Shopping, and Maps.
+If you're curious about scraping other Google services, see our how-to guides for scraping Scholar, Search, Images, Trends, News, Flights, Shopping, Maps.

 Frequently asked questions